 Malaga is unique and will offer you an unforgettable experience.
 Don't forget to visit some of the most emblematic monuments like the Cathedral or the Alcazaba; a trip in time totally recommended to know the past of our land.

-Shopping is always a pleasure and in our city it could not be less.
+Shopping in Malaga is always a pleasure and in our city it could not be less.
 There is a great variety of shopping malls to choose from, outdoors or indoors divided into floors.
 It is also common that different thematic events take place throughout the year during special dates.

 El Corte Ingles usually has an ice rink at Christmas.
 Plaza Mayor also has its own train stop, organizes many activities during the summer and has a free mini-train.
 Visit our guides to find out all the details you need, such as location, timetables and events.